 Kit Hinrichs founded Studio Hinrichs in 2009, following 23 years as a partner of the international design firm, Pentagram.
 Over the last 35 years, Kit has been an influential force in graphic design.
 Included among the hundreds of projects that he has design directed are identity programs for the California Academy of Sciences.
 Sony Metreon Entertainment Complex, United Airlines’ Hemispheres magazine, and Design Within Reach and countless retail catalog, editorial, corporate identity, packaging, exhibition, and promotional campaign programs.

-Kit is an AIGA medalist, a member of the Alliance Graphique Internationale, and a trustee of Art Center College of Design since 1996.
+Kit is an AIGA medalist and a member of the Alliance Graphique Internationale.